Selig Zoo: History

 According to Haenni, "Selig became the owner of Big Otto Breitkreutz's circus after the latter was unable to repay a debt, and a Selig troupe spent the winter of 1910–11 making films in Florida..."
 By December 1911, Selig had gathered a large collection of animals for his films so he bought 300 acre somewhere in Santa Monica near the Los Angeles Pacific Interurban Railroad line for Selig's Wild Animal Farm.
 Big Otto managed Selig's Wild Animal Farm from 1912 to 1914.
 In the mid-teens, Selig spent substantial funds acquiring and developing 32 acre of land in Lincoln Heights northeast of downtown Los Angeles, where he built a large elaborate zoo.
-The famous entrance gates were designed by an Italian sculptor named Romanelli.
+The famous entrance gates, bearing statues of lions and elephants, were designed by an Italian sculptor named Carlo Romanelli.

 The public opening day of the zoo was June 20, 1915.
 As of September 1915, the Selig Zoo housed over 700 animals including two giraffes (named Fritz and Leni), nine lions, sacred cows from India, llamas from Peru, and an unidentified species of "temple monkey."
 Elephant performer Toddles came to Selig from Big Otto by way of Ringling.
 The head zookeeper was John Robinson.
 The Selig Zoo held a five-year-old orangutan called Prince Chang.
 He supposedly lived in a castle with a southern exposure and its own garden; his enclosure was said to be electrically heated.
 He appeared in a one-reel Selig film called The Orang-Outang.
 Described as "enormous," Chang did not immediately take to the rigors of film production.
 He reportedly chased costar George Larkin around the studio while brandishing a cane, and wrecked two sets.
 Eventually, furniture made of cast iron bolted to the floor allowed production to continue.

 Two of the keepers at the Selig Zoo were brothers Clarence and Melvin Koontz, the latter of whom went on to a long career as an animal trainer.
 A noted historian of American circuses and circus elephants, Chang Reynolds, worked at the Selig Zoo as a young man.